Gurenax/sfdx-dreamhouse/README.md

 sfdx force:org:open
 ```

-## If you have multiple Scratch Orgs and want to open a specific one
+## If you need to open the DevHub Org instead
 ```
 sfdx force:org:open -u DevHub
 ```